Navigation

 Bonding Policies and Procedures

-Detainees coming to the department after being arrested and attending bond court must be processed before bond is posted.
-The waiting time will depend on when the person is brought to the department from court and processed.
+Individuals coming to the department after being arrested and attending bond court must be processed before bond is posted.
+The waiting time will depend on when the individual’s court paperwork is brought to the department from court and processed.